 Shopify follows the “software as a service” (SaaS) model for payment: Users pay monthly for a Shopify account and access the platform via the internet.

 Shopify offers three plans for $29 per month, $79 per month, and $299 per month.
 All plans include access to essential ecommerce tools and functionality, 24/7 support, and a free SSL certificate.
-A 14-day free trial is available for each plan.
+3-day free trial and 90-day deal for $1/month.

 These Shopify plans also include hosting on Shopify’s servers, which is a major benefit for those who would rather not spend time finding their own hosting and configuring their server.
 Shopify handles this for you, and it’s included in the monthly price.